jzarzeckis/chat-playground/README.md

 ### Client
 1. ✅ Has two pages ​​ landing page (shown when not connected to the server) and chat (shown only when connected to the server).
+2. Landing page has:
+  * ✅ a box to enter nickname,
+  * ✅ a button to connect,
+  * and also displays feedback like:
+    - ✅ Failed to connect.
+(Interpreted as timeout when failing to receive authentication response from server)
+    - ✅ Nickname already taken.',
+    - ✅ Server unavailable.
+(Interpreted when the websocket connection fails)
-2. Landing page has a box to enter nickname, a button to connect, and also displays feedback like 'Failed to connect. ✅ Nickname already taken.', 'Server unavailable.' or 'Disconnected by the server due to inactivity.'.
+    - 'Disconnected by the server due to inactivity.'.
 3. ✅ Chat page displays messages from the server together with the sender's nickname (but no messages from before the user's current session started), a box to enter a message, a button to send it, and a button to disconnect from the server.
-4. Does not have any inactivity timeouts.
+4. ✅ Does not have any inactivity timeouts.
 5. ✅ Should display landing page if it's disconnected from the server.

 ### UI/UX